Dissolution of The Oraculum

 All symbolism relating to The Oraculum is to be withdrawn from advertising materials, social media, equipment and apparel and should not be used as branding without prior consent from the trademark owner, Anne Ridley.
 This must be done within 7 days (expiry 8th February 2019).

 Failure to comply with this request in particular may result in pursuit of legal action.

 Upon completion of the above, it is the intention of Anne Ridley to continue trading as she is currently with a view for this to be long term and she will be remaining in the Ryhope Road premises.

-If it is the intention of Maddi to do the same, then to avoid crossover and potential hostilities / competition, it is vital that the original and aforementioned interim partnership document (dated Sep 2018) is adhered to for the and the status is amicable between the former partners & their respective staff.
+If it is the intention of Maddi to do the same, then to avoid crossover and potential hostilities / competition, it is vital that the original and aforementioned interim partnership document (dated Sep 2018) is adhered to and the status is amicable between the former partners & their respective staff.
 As mentioned above, the terms of this agreement were not adhered to previously.

 As the partnership is ceased, Anne’s responsibilities as managing partner are ceased with it.
 It is noted that that in recent months, Anne has dealt with issues at the property regarding jointly used & communal amenities, i.e outdoor shutters, broken door handles, replacement of the toilet seat.
 On this basis it is suggested that provisions are put in place as soon as possible to ensure the smooth running of the premises without a managing partner to oversee issues of the above nature.

 The interim partnership agreement document, although no longer pertaining to an official partnership, can remain integral and the “Additional Clauses” (points 67 to 71) protect both parties to continue trading without animosity until such a time when the lease break clause occurs or beyond.
 The document does not need to be signed, and an absence of any response to this notice will be taken as agreement to adhere to these clauses hereafter by both former partners.